This Nutella Cake is six layers of pure decadence! Delicious chocolate cake layers, Nutella buttercream, and Nutella ganache.

 I was worried that the layers would be either dried out or taste funny, but thankfully they were perfectly fine.
 I typically don’t recommend freezing cake layers for longer than 3 months though, if you can help it.
 But properly wrapped (2x in plastic wrap and then a freezer bag), they can last a bit longer.

 I cut each of the layers in half horizontally to get 6 total.
 This is optional, but I like it better for the cake to buttercream ratio in this recipe.

 You are going to be eating this buttercream with a spoon!
 SO good.
 I’ve made a variation of this Nutella buttercream before in my Nutella Banana Cake, and it’s honestly one of the best things ever.

 Adding something like Nutella or peanut butter to frosting can be tricky, because not only does it add sweetness, it can change the consistency of the frosting (make it softer) if you add too much.
-It’s a delicate balance between getting the flavour through while still having a stable frosting to work with.
+It’s a delicate balance between getting the flavor through while still having a stable frosting to work with.

 How to make Nutella Ganache

 I modified this Nutella ganache recipe from In Good Taste.
 I used the same proportions of cream and Nutella, but none of the other ingredients, and just microwaved them together instead of the traditional ganache method of pouring heated cream over chocolate.
 Mine needed a few sessions in the microwave with stirring in between.
 I started with 20 seconds, stirred it to get it to mostly come together, then repeated the process, heating in 10 second increments.